Study Abroad Center, 3224 Memorial Union, (515) 294-6792

 Students can research on-campus housing options online: Deakin Accommodation

 The ISU (non-exchange) Program Fee for Fall 2017 is $6,400 for 3 courses and $8300 for 4 courses.
-Exchange spots are offered to in-state, Iowa residents, but the number of exchange spots is variable and limited.
+Exchange spots are offered to in-state, Iowa residents, but the number of exchange spots is variable and extremely limited.
+Exchange spots are also awarded on a first-come-first-serve basis (based on the date when you submit your initial application).
 An exchange spot offers a reduced program fee.
-Please note that as of July 27, 2016, all available exchange spots for Spring 2017 have been filled.
-Interested applicants may study abroad at Deakin, but you will pay the regular/non-exchange program fee.
+If exchange spots are not available, of course you may study abroad at Deakin, but you will pay the regular/non-exchange program fee.

 Exchange and Regular Program Fees include tuition, fees, and ISU’s CISI insurance.
 The ISU Program Fees do not include airfare, housing, food, and all other additional expenses.
 For more detail, select the term next to "Budget Sheets" at the top of this page.